elidoran/node-cio/README.md

 1. 'mux' - When `multiplex` is on, 'mux' is emitted on a new socket after the 'on connect' listeners have run.
 Use this to configure the mux instance.
 For example, adding more streams to it and associated handlers.
 2. 'eventor' - When `eventor` is on, 'eventor' is emitted on a new socket after the 'on connect' listeners have run.
 Use this to setup event handlers on the socket specific `eventor`.
 3. 'jsonify' - When 'jsonify' is on, 'jsonify' is emitted when the `json-duplex-stream` has been setup with the socket piping to its input and its output piping to the socket.
 Use this to specify what should happen in the middle, after the jsonified input and how it gets back to the jsonify output.

+## Why?

+While reading various "how to" articles and instructional books I see a lot of easy to use patterns.
+I want to make those very easy to use by providing the boilerplate involved.

+I hope to build up a library of addons in scope [@cio](https://www.npmjs.com/~cio) for working with lots of helpful modules and beneficial patterns.

+Please feel free to suggest modules, offer PR's, and offer to publish an addon to the [@cio](https://www.npmjs.com/~cio) scope.

+## Contributions

+Please suggest new addon modules for the [@cio](https://www.npmjs.com/~cio) scope.
+If you'd like to publish a module to the scope, contact me and I'll make it available to you.

+I'm not certain yet, but, I'm thinking a good pattern for addons which relate to a specific module, such as my use of `duplex-emitter`, is to use their name.
+So, for my use of `duplex-emitter` I made `@cio/duplex-emitter`.

+Feel free to suggest an alternative or a unique name.

 ## MIT License